Searching Your Library

 Full-text search

 Just type words into the search bar.
-Stashmark uses PostgreSQL full-text search to match against bookmark titles, descriptions, URLs, and even video transcripts.
+Stashmark uses PostgreSQL full-text search to match against titles, descriptions, URLs, and even video transcripts.

 rust async